 You can simply upload a TXT, CSV, or Excel file with the addresses you need information for.
 Good services allow you to choose the information you need to gather.

 It’s not entirely free.
-But a premium records search is a good compromise if you need to find decent information without investing a lot of time and money.
+But, a premium records search is a good compromise.
+It’s a good option if you need to find decent information without investing a lot of time and money.
 Batch append services are usually reliable enough for businesses to use with purchased lists of leads or for completing customer profiles.

 Note: some companies offer inexpensive non-recurring people search memberships.
-However, be wary of any people search company that wants you to sign up for a monthly subscription without knowing if they actually found the information you’re looking for.
+However, be wary of any people search company that wants you to sign up for a monthly subscription.
+You’ll often end up paying without getting information.

 A good reverse address lookup provider also won’t charge you if they don’t find any information.

 This is the best option if you:

 - Need the most accurate information possible.